alexundros/linux-simple-backup-script/README.md

 # linux-simple-backup-script
-Simple backup for dirs with ssmtp mails
+Simple backup for dirs with ssmtp mails.
 Enjoy!